 To create assessments that will keep students engaged, instructors are encouraged to go back to the core objectives for their course.
 The supplemental materials offer additional helpful examples of how Mandernach has used some of these activities in her own classroom.
 The key is to keep learning experiences authentic and meaningful.

 The Monday Morning Mentor is one of the complimentary subscriptions offered to all IUP faculty as a gift from the IUP Center for Teaching Excellence.
-CTE maintains copies of supplementary materials after the MMM availability closes.
-Contact CTE if you would like to have these materials.
+While the MMM webinar itself is only available for one week, IUP CTE maintains an archive of transcripts, slides, and handouts offered as part of each MMM webinar.
+Contact Sharon Aikins, CTE Administrative Assistant at firstname.lastname@example.org if you would like to request these supplementary materials.
+Be sure to provide the title of the webinar and the date with your request.

 Written by Lauren Gaynord